neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 This fix indicates that the LoadLibrary flags prefer safe paths (i.e. System32/SysWOW64) rather than the application path which is a common security practice with Windows.
 Given that the crashes return when putting copying the DirectStorage 1.2.3 dlls to System32 the crashes also return, this is likely the case.

-The author of this blog believes this fix is a placebo fix since the version only fixes a handful of crash-related bugs and deadlocks.
+I personally believe this fix is a placebo fix since the version only fixes a handful of crash-related bugs and deadlocks.
 So rolling back should have no actual change in performance.
 Never versions aren't always better.

 ### Dauntless